isabella232/primetime.en/help/programming/tvsdk-1.4-for-desktop-hls/t-psdk-dhls-1.4-configure/t-psdk-dhls-1.4-mediaplayer-set-up.md

 uuid: 4b27643c-9ccd-4abb-9793-475d06ee2a88
 ---

-# Set up the MediaPlayer{#set-up-the-mediaplayer}
+# Set up the MediaPlayer {#set-up-the-mediaplayer}

-The MediaPlayer interface encapsulates the functionality and behavior of a media player.
+TVSDK provides tools for creating an advanced video player application (your Primetime player), which you can integrate with other Primetime components.

+Use your platform's tools to create a player and connect it to the media player view in TVSDK, which has methods to play and manage videos.
+For example, TVSDK provides play and pause methods.
+You can create user interface buttons on your platform and set the buttons to call those TVSDK methods.The MediaPlayer interface encapsulates the functionality and behavior of a media player.

 TVSDK provides a single implementation of the `MediaPlayer` interface: the DefaultMediaPlayer class.
 When you need video-playback functionality, instantiate `DefaultMediaPlayer`.